gzoreslav/countries-3166/README.md

 #### favorites(countries)

 Put your favorite countries at the beginning.
-If you need sorted data and your countries first, use _sort_ then _favorites_
+Usually uses after sort.

 _Arguments:_
 countries: array of countries codes or string code if one country needed